Welcome to my archives… the annals of history, starting from the oldest to the newest. Browse away and enjoy!

 (This post has no photos because I didn't think it was as brilliant an idea to blog about before I did it - but my technique worked so well, I ...

-After expecting to blog every week about how my garden grows according to my ambitious plans, I've met with, well, failure.
+My ambitious SPIN farm plan (above) hasn't panned out this season.
+After expecting to blog every week about how my garden grows, I've met with, well, failure.
 How embarrassing.
-The peppers, garlic, dill, mint, pole beans, ...
+Some things ...

 On Monday morning, I had planned out an awesome Homestead day.
 The weather was beautiful so I was only lacking one person and one tool (a post-pounder, an auger, or ...